In Memoriam: Rüdiger von Eisenhart-Rothe, 86

 Storied CMB Leader, Ran London Syndication Loan Group

-Rüdiger (Rudi) von Eisenhart-Rothe, 84, a beloved banker who led Chase's London Syndication Loan Group, died of cancer in Sotogrande, Spain, on February 6, 2026.
+Rüdiger (Rudi) von Eisenhart-Rothe, 86, a beloved banker who filled many leadersnip roles as part of an illustrious banking career with Chase Manhattan, died peacefully surrounded by his family in Sotogrande, Spain, on February 6, 2026.

-While we are awaiting more information for a formal "In Memoriam", we wanted to share this remembrance sent on behalf of the London Syndication Loan Group:
+This remembrance was sent on behalf of the London Syndication Loan Group:

 Rudi led Chase’s Loan Syndication team within the nascent investment banking business (which included Swaps, Asset Sales, Project Finance and Euro Commercial Paper) in the 1980s and 1990s to be one of the most successful in the European markets.
 Few bosses have people who still get together more than 30 years later; fewer still travel regularly from Spain to London to be with them.
 Rudi was due over in January, but had to cancel due to his hospital treatment.
 No one wanted to hold the dinner without him.